BPM Software | #1 Business Process Management Platform to Streamline Processes

 This is where IT process automation comes to the rescue.
 Initially, this would mostly be done through emails and digital forms, but this isn’t very efficient, especially if IT has to check random systems.

-Through automated forms, IT doesn’t have to manually see if each and every employee has finished the auditing checks.
-They can have a master record show them who have finished and who haven’t.
-This way, there’s no running behind people to ask them to complete the compliance testing.
+Through automated forms powered by IT process automation software, IT doesn’t have to manually check if each and every employee has completed the auditing checks.
+They can access a master record that shows who has finished and who hasn’t.
+This way, there’s no need to chase people to complete the compliance testing.

 Kissflow is a low-code platform that helps in IT process management.
-It’s a powerful platform that streamlines processes, promotes collaboration, and enables real-time tracking.
-Kissflow empowers teams to work smarter, not harder, by automating complex processes without the need for coding. to see how IT process automation can be done in your organization.
+It’s a powerful IT process automation software that streamlines processes, promotes collaboration, and enables real-time tracking.
+Kissflow empowers teams to work smarter, not harder, by automating complex processes without the need for coding—making it easier to see how IT process automation can be done in your organization.
+With business automation software, companies can unify fragmented processes, eliminate redundancies, and ensure consistent execution across departments.
+This creates a foundation for scalable operations and better decision-making at every level.

 McDermott, seeking a tool to integrate with SharePoint, selected Kissflow due to its user-friendly nature, simplicity, and short SLAs.
 The choice was backed by positive feedback from Finance, HR, and Supply Chain departments, who found it intuitive and straightforward.